Welcome to my Prenatal Workout Guide.

 Like I said above, I never wanted to go past 160 with my first pregnancy.
 It was uncomfortable.
 My body naturally told me to stop.
 Everyone is different as is every pregnancy.
 If something feels uncomfortable, stop!

-If you are a high risk pregnancy, please do not listen to my advice but seek the help of your doctor!
+If you are a high risk pregnancy, please do not listen to my advice but seek the help of your gynecologist or doctor!
 If you have no reason otherwise to believe you have a normal pregnancy then continue.

 In addition to running and spinning, I also did Pilates at local body studio BTone which uses a megaformer with the Lagree Method.